 Easy application | Some chemical UV filters are considered carcinogenic |

-General damage potential to the body has not yet been sufficiently researched | |
+General potential damage to the body has not yet been sufficiently researched | |

-Environmental damage: - coral bleaching and death - Infertility of fish - Negative effects on green algae growth and their photosynthesis performance - Effect on the hormone balance of marine animals |
+Environmental damage: - Coral bleaching and death - Infertility of fish - Negative effects on green algae growth and their photosynthetic performance - Effect on the hormone balance of marine animals |

 Leave a comment